JackErick55/NU_ROS2_Spring_2025/README1.md

   - `VESC`

-- **Deliverable**: Provide photographic proof of the directory contents.
+- **Deliverable**: Provide photographic proof of each directories contents.

 #### Part 3: Listing and Printing Files